Windrush Day - Events organised by the NWJS since 2018

 Each year the North Wales Jamaica Society joins with other organisations to recognise Windrush Day with a special event.
 2020 was an exception, we were unable to hold a public event, so we focused on research into the stories of the Windrush generation in North Wales.

-This year decendants of the Jamaican's who came to the UK in those early years and have links with Wales, and others who have researched and written about the stories and feelings of the Windrush generation came together for a special event:
+In 2021 decendants of the Jamaican's who came to the UK in those early years and have links with Wales, and others who have researched and written about the stories and feelings of the Windrush generation came together for a special event:

 The NWJS Windrush Day Conference 2021